 Brand equity refers to the value of having a well-known brand name and reputation.
 Companies with higher brand equity inevitably earn more money because people know and trust them.

 Your goal when rebranding should be to give your brand a new twist that customers identify with and support, rather than going in a completely different direction.
 IHOP (International House of Pancakes) is a great example of this.

 IHOP's rebranding included a new logo which maintained their easily recognizable color combination, shapes, and fonts.

-One of the biggest changed they made was turning the red “frown” upside down and into a smiley face, which they have now incorporated into many aspects of their brand identity.
+One of the biggest changes they made was turning the red “frown” upside down and into a smiley face, which they have now incorporated into many aspects of their brand identity.

 IHOP also created new marketing campaigns capitalizing on their new happiness-focused brand, such as the #IHOPSmile hashtag which encourages customers to share photos of themselves enjoying meals at IHOP on Instagram and Twitter.

 Using the refreshed colors and new logo, IHOP has also created fun icons and patterns (like the one below) that can be used in their visual marketing, from business cards to the wallpaper in their restaurants.